titan2016-droid/Scraper/README.md

 ## Deploy online (Streamlit Community Cloud)
 1. Push this folder to a GitHub repo.
-2. In Streamlit Community Cloud, create a new app:
+2. In Streamlit Community Cloud, create a new app (main file: `app.py`).
-   - Main file: `app.py`
 3. Deploy.

-## Notes
+## Notes / Limits
+- View counts require per-video metadata calls.
+Scanning an entire large channel can take time.
+- Start with a smaller "Max videos to scan" (e.g., 300–800), then increase.
-- Some videos have transcripts disabled.
+- Some videos have transcripts disabled or unavailable.
-- YouTube may rate-limit aggressive scraping.
-Keep `Max videos` reasonable.
-- Use the channel root URL (e.g., `https://www.youtube.com/@name`) even when scraping Shorts.